Update on plans to get the Bridport bioregion into the Doughnut (and other crazy/ genius ideas)

 Bridport.TV

-One of the many cool things about these three sites is that they are all part of the growing Fediverse: they can interact with eachother and all other sites that support the ActivityPub protocol.
+One of the many cool things about these three sites is that they are all part of the growing Fediverse: they can interact with each other and all other sites that support the ActivityPub protocol.
 You can register on one site, and follow people on the other sites.
 You can comment and like a post on one site using your accounts on the other.
-Basically, they are exact oppostite of the closed proprietary corporate Big Tech walled gardens we've all become dangerously dependent on.
+Basically, they are exact opposite of the closed proprietary corporate Big Tech walled gardens we've all become dangerously dependent on.

 What about the Doughnut?